-You could run a fauxmerce section.
+Want an online shop?
+Get a fauxmerce system going.
 Read on to see what that is.

-One of the beauts of a Bay Marketing Co web design package is the automatic sharing you could opt for.
+One of the beauts of my web design package is the automatic sharing.

 If you choose this option your latest products, news articles, blog posts or outdoor tips are shared to Facebook and an email newsletter automatically.